adrianyau/SQL-Final-Project/starting_with_questions.md

 |Zurich        |Home/Apparel/Men's/Men's-T-Shirts/|

-The top categories for each country is as follows:
+The top category for each country is as follows:

 |country       |v2_product_category|
 |--------------|-------------------|